Sherdukpen people: Society

 The Sherdukpen generally practice monogamy and trace their descent patrilineally.
 Their houses are built on strong stone foundations with their wall and floor made from thick wooden planks.

-Economy

-The Sherdukpen are agriculturalists, although hunting and traditional fishing methods are practised as well.
-Using simple tools, both shifting and permanent farming methods are used, and livestock such as ponies, cows, goats, sheep, fowls and bullocks are kept.

 Language

 The Sherdukpen speak their own language, Sherdukpen, which isn't directly related with the neighboring Bugun and Monpa language.
 It is possibly of Tibeto-Burman derivation.

 Dress

 The Sherdukpen men wear a sleeveless cloth, which is made out of silk, with the two ends of the cloth which pins onto the shoulders that reach down to the knees.
 Made from yak's hair with tassels jutting down over the face, the gurdam skull-cap is mainly worn by the men.
 It is decorated with a white cockade and colourful band around its brim.
 The warriors are often seen carrying their Tibetan sword, with the support of a waistband.
 A bogre, a cloth woven from natural fibres, is tied around the shoulders to form a fold at the back.

 The women wear a collarless and sleeveless cloth to cover them from the shoulders to the knees.
 A full-sleeved embroidered jacket and waist cloth, known as mushaiks, is worn over the cloak.
 The ladies tie their hair tied into a bun at the back, although most grown-up girls do not tie their tresses into a knot.
-Weaving is considered a feminine art, and most are able to weave clothings in a highly artistic manner.
+Weaving is considered a feminine art, and most women are able to weave different kinds of clothing in a highly artistic manner.